The major book in the Writings section of the Bible is the book of Psalms. What is the book of Psalms about? Why should we study the book of Psalms?

 There are certain overall themes that appear many times in the Psalms.
 In various commentaries on the Psalms, these themes are noted as always standing out.

-First, the Psalms show an awareness of God’s presence in people’s everyday lives.
+- God’s role in our everyday lives.
+The Psalms show an awareness of God’s presence in people’s everyday lives.
 God was not just a doctrinal issue to people, but Someone who was interested in everything they did.

 We see this principle continued in the New Testament in what Jesus taught His disciples: “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things” (Matthew 6:31-32).

-Third, the Psalms speak often of Israel and Zion.
+- The glory of Israel and Zion.
 Mount Zion is Jerusalem, and Jerusalem is a type of the Kingdom of God.
 We often read of Israel being the “chosen people,” but in Psalms and the New Testament, it is clear that this never had the purpose of promoting an attitude of superiority.
 Peter said in the book of Acts that God is no respecter of persons (Acts 10:34, King James Version).

 A note of salvation for all the nations of the world is deeply embedded in some of the psalms.
+Psalm 87 proclaims that people of all nations are going to become citizens of God’s Kingdom.

 In reference to Zion, which represents God’s Kingdom, we read, “I will make mention of Rahab and Babylon to those who know Me; behold, O Philistia and Tyre, with Ethiopia: ‘This one was born there.’
 And of Zion it will be said, ‘This one and that one were born in her; and the Most High Himself shall establish her.’
 The LORD will record, when He registers the peoples: ‘This one was born there’” (Psalm 87:4-6).